wapsol/re-cloud/recipes/odoo.md

 3. Your team uses Git to push code from their dev-environments, and pull via CLI on run-environments (staging, production and maybe others).

+# Set up

+x

+# Backup your Dockers

+..

+# Transfer Images and Volumes to Cluster

+..

+# Prepare your Kubernetes YAML Deployment Files

+..

 ## First apply the Odoo and PostgreSQL instances

 - edit the name of the yaml files follow with the name of the app we want to migrate
 - Edit the postgresql and odoo versions so that it match the app (example odoo:18, postgresql:17)
 - use commercecore as a template